Template Variables

 shouldDisplayDetails

-is not set.
-Used on Order Table Variables.
+Returns true if the column's showDetails property is set.
+Used with Order Table Variables.

 isSummaryVisible